thejoshwolfe/board-gamer-2d/README.md

 Working:

+ * Create and join rooms.
+Empty rooms are deleted after an hour.
  * Multiplayer drag and drop objects around on the table.
  * Shuffle a deck of cards, roll dice.
  * Some objects are "locked" to serve as a background.